 Export Compliance.

-Supplier is best suited to ascertain the export classification of any Supplier Software.
-In pursuance of this, Supplier represents and warrants that the Supplier Software shall be provided to INFOSYS and its personnel only if Supplier has procured the necessary approvals/consents/licenses from the applicable regulatory, statutory and/or administrative authorities prior to granting INFOSYS and its personnel access to the Supplier Software.
+Supplier is best suited to ascertain the export classification of any Supplier Platform.
+In pursuance of this, Supplier represents and warrants that the Supplier Platform shall be provided to INFOSYS and its personnel only if Supplier has procured the necessary approvals/consents/licenses from the applicable regulatory, statutory and/or administrative authorities prior to granting INFOSYS and its personnel access to the Supplier Platform.

 Miscellaneous Terms